All I Want for Christmas Is You: Achievements

 On December 25, 2018, the song set the single-day record for the most Spotify streams, with 10.82 million plays.
 As of December 2019, the song has earned more than $2 million in royalties since it was first added to Spotify.
 On November 24, 2019, the song won three records in Guinness World Records for one of the best-selling and most recognizable Christmas songs, most streamed song on Spotify in 24 hours (female) (10,819,009 streams in December 2018) and most weeks in the UK singles Top 10 chart for a Christmas song (20) titles.
-In 2022, "the song broke for a fourth time the all-time record for the most streamed song in a single day on Spotify with 21.2 million global streams, a record previously held by Adele's "Easy on Me", becoming the first song in history to be streamed over 20 million times in 24 hours.
+In 2022, "the song broke for a fourth time the all-time record for the most streamed song in a single day on Spotify with 21.2 million global streams, a record previously held by Adele's "Easy on Me", becoming the first song to be streamed over 20 million times in 24 hours.

 In 2010, The Daily Telegraph named "All I Want for Christmas Is You" the most popular and most played Christmas song of the decade in the United Kingdom.
-Rolling Stone ranked it fourth on its Greatest Rock and Roll Christmas Songs list, calling it a "holiday standard."
+Rolling Stone ranked it fourth on its Greatest Rock and Roll Christmas Songs list, calling it a "holiday standard".
 In a UK-wide poll in December 2012, it was voted fifth on the ITV television special The Nation's Favourite Christmas Song.
-In 2018 The Washington Post ranked the song sixth on its ranking of 100 best Christmas songs.
-In 2019, The Guardian writer Michael Hann ranked the song number one on his list of the 50 greatest Christmas songs, calling it a "rare modern Christmas song that has become a standard."
+In 2018, The Washington Post ranked the song sixth on its ranking of 100 best Christmas songs.
+In 2019, The Guardian writer Michael Hann ranked the song number 1 on his list of the 50 greatest Christmas songs, calling it a "rare modern Christmas song that has become a standard."
 In November 2021, Billboard named "All I Want for Christmas Is You" the Greatest Holiday Song of All Time.
 The song reached one billion streams on Spotify in December 2021 and two billion streams in December 2024, making it the first holiday song to achieve both milestones.

 Adaptations

 Carey released a children's book based on "All I Want for Christmas Is You" on November 10, 2015, which went on to sell over 750,000 copies.
 She released an animated family film titled Mariah Carey's All I Want for Christmas Is You, based upon the book and song, on November 14, 2017.
 Lacey Chabert, Henry Winkler and Breanna Yde were attached to the film.
 Carey was the executive producer of the film alongside Stella Bulochnikov for Magic Carpet Productions, in partnership with producer Mike Young and Splash Entertainment.
 In 2018, Judy Greer, Saara Chaudry, Jaiden Canatelli and Shayle Simons covered the song for the PBS Christmas special of Let's Go Luna!